- Tech Insight

 - Data section: The data section contains all of the user’s data.

 - ECC section: The ECC section contains error correction codes that are used to repair and recover data that might be damaged during the reading or writing process.

-This low-level format has served the industry well for many years.
-However, as hard drive capacities have increased, sector size has increasingly become a limiting design element in improving hard drive capacities and error correction efficiency.
+This low-level format served the industry well for many years.
+However, as hard drive capacities increased, sector size increasingly became a limiting design element in improving hard drive capacities and error correction efficiency.
 For example, comparing the sector size to the total capacity of earlier to more recent hard drives, you can see that the sector resolution has become extremely small.
 The resolution of the sector (the ratio of sectors as a percent of total storage) has become very fine and increasingly inefficient (Table 1).

 Very fine resolution is good when managing small, discrete amounts of data.
 However, applications common in modern computing systems manage data in large blocks, much larger in fact than the legacy 512-byte sector size.